-Because the design of a porcelain tile is created within its structure (rather than applied on top), this polishing process enhances the characteristics of that design the more it is polished.
-A marble design for example, will appear stronger and more obvious with the darker and lighter tones becoming bolder in appearance than they would be on the surface of a Natural version of the same tile.
+With its high contrast, the marble patterns appear stronger and more obvious with darker and lighter tones becoming bolder in appearance than they would be on the surface of a Natural version of the same tile.

 Stone and concrete effect tiles are also available with a Polished finish.
-Here the stone or concrete effect surface is buffed to a high gloss, which brings added colour and vibrancy to the tile and a high degree of reflection.
+Here the stone or concrete effect surface is buffed to a shine, which brings added colour and vibrancy to the tile and a high degree of reflection.
 Please note that due to their higher slip potential when wet, polished tiles are generally reserved for indoor areas, wall and surface coverings.
 You can view our collection of polished tiles here.

-The colour of a honed tile may appear slightly richer than the same tile in a Natural surface.
-Unlike quarried stone, the surface of a honed porcelain tile remains non-porous and therefore will not be damaged by water.
+Within our stone collection, the Honed tile will appear smoother than stone with a slight reflection.
+But unlike quarried stone, the Honed surface of a porcelain tile remains non-porous and cannot be damaged by water.
 This means that maintenance is low, sealants are unnecessary, and chip and scratch resistance remains high.
 You can view our collection of honed surfaced porcelain tiles here.

 Within our marble collection, the difference with Natural is that the polished, high-reflected surface, typical of polished marble, is not present, leaving a less-reflective, softer finish.

-For use in wet areas such bathrooms, pool surrounds and shower areas, Grip finish tiles offer a highly slip-resistant surface.
-Featuring a superfine ‘sandpaper-like’ texture they have been designed specifically for wet surface conditions where an anti-slip resistance is required.
+For use in wet areas such as bathrooms, pool surrounds and shower areas, Grip finish tiles offer a highly slip-resistant (R11 rated) surface.
+Featuring a superfine texture they have been designed specifically for wet surface conditions where an anti-slip resistance is required.
 Please note that while it is impossible to completely eliminate the risk of slipping, our Grip surface tiles are particularly suitable for public use facilities, and far exceed the benchmarks for friction in flooring applications.

 Many of our tile designs are available in both Natural and Grip finishes.
 This makes them ideal for projects that span both internal and external spaces.
-Please note that if you are using two different finishes within one project, the appearance of these tiles may differ even though both have the same design.
+Please note that if you are using two different finishes within one project, the appearance of these tiles may differ slightly, even though both have the same design.

 Structured finish means that the face of the tile is changed during the forming process from a flat to a textured surface.
 This texture can take many forms, ranging from a rough random texture to protruding geometric shapes.
-These structured tiles provide a degree of slip resistance, especially in the dry, although they do not have the anti-slip properties of Grip.
+These Structured tiles provide a degree of slip resistance, especially in the dry, although they do not have the anti-slip properties of Grip.

 Our professional consultants and in-house architects think and speak the language of design.
-If you require any further information regarding the surfaces we offer please do not hesitate to contact our specification team on 020 8731 6787 or email on firstname.lastname@example.org.
+If you require any further information regarding the surfaces we offer please do not hesitate to contact our specification team on 020 3141 3337 or email on firstname.lastname@example.org.